e2raptor/fcopy/README.md

 ## Updating the configuration

-The configuration has to be specified only the first time or if we changed the location of the json file.
+The configuration has to be specified only the first time or if we have changed the location of the json file.

 ```bash
 fcopy -c /path/to/conf.json
 ```

-## List task in configuration file
+## List tasks in configuration file

 ```bash
 fcopy -l